 In Colombia, you can get married at a church or at a Colombia notary.
 Here I’ll discuss a civil marriage at one of the notaries in Medellín.
 Note that religious marriages must also be registered at a notary.
 A complete list of the notaria offices in Medellín is found here.

-Your first step in a civil marriage at a notary in Colombia is to contact the one you use to discuss what documents are required and the procedure.
-Documents required can be different from notary to notary.
-And the documents depend on your situation.
+Your first step in a civil marriage at a notary in Colombia is to contact the notary you want use to find out what documents are required and the procedure.
+Documents required can be different from notary to notary in Colombia.
+Also, the documents required depend on your situation.

-Over two years ago I was married at Notary 17 in El Poblado located at Calle 8 #42-15.
-This notary has much experience with foreigners and the process was straightforward in my experience.
+Over three years ago I was married at Notary 17 in El Poblado located at Calle 8 #42-15.
+And this notary has much experience with foreigners and the process was straightforward in my experience.
 The documents required were:

 - Photocopy of my wife’s cedula.

-- Notarized copy of my wife’s birth certificate not older than 90 days – the long form folio version which showed her marital status.
-Note that Colombia has a national registry of births and marriages so a birth certificate in Colombia is a living document.
+- Notarized copy of my wife’s birth certificate not older than 90 days – this needed to be the long form folio version which showed her marital status.
+Note that Colombia has a national registry of births and marriages.
+So, a birth certificate in Colombia is a living document.

 - My U.S. birth certificate with an apostille and Spanish language translation not older than 90 days.